marekruzicka/docker-simple_ftp/README.md

 # docker-simple_ftp - docker container running pyftpdlib
 This is not meant to be full-fledged FTP server, just a simple docker container, you run, when you need to get new firmware to a switch/filer/bridge, or any other device.
 It should be started when needed and stopped after it has been used.
-If you need ftp server to run non-stop, use something that does not use credentials as environment variables.
+If you need a real ftp server (something to run non-stop, and be used by multiple users) **use something that does not provide credentials as environment variables**.

 ## General info:
 Wrapper script 'FTP.sh' is provided to quickly start the service, set the user/pass, provide location for data and stop/remove the container.